Concert St Mary’s Church, Barton Mill, March 2018

 Jill Davis

-Saturday 4 May 2024 - Concert in Portsmouth with Milton Glee Choir 7pm
+Saturday 26 April – Concert with Milton Glee Choir at St Mary’s Church Bury St Edmunds at 7pm

 MEMBERS EVENTS